Moving to Edmonton with Family: The Ultimate Relocation Guide for Families (2026)

 3. Navigating Schools

-Edmonton offers robust educational choices between two major publicly funded boards: Edmonton Public Schools and Edmonton Catholic Schools.
+Edmonton offers robust educational choices between the Edmonton Public School Board system and the Edmonton Catholic School Division.

 - Designated Schools: Every address has a “designated school” where your child is guaranteed a spot.
 You can apply to other schools, but acceptance depends on space and a lottery system.